(copying allowed for personal / educational use only)

 standard mental hospital and general hospital behavioral unit

-atmospheres as being disruptive, mean-spirited and violent.
+atmospheres as being disruptive, mean-spirited and violent, as with One Flew Over the Cuckoo's Nest.

 World Health Organization (WHO) reports more than 25% of Americans